Bronze Criteria

 Basket Retrieve

-Dog retrieves a thrown item and places it into a basket.
+Dog retrieves an item, picks it up and places it into a basket.

 Baton Twirling